WHAT TO EXPECT IN

 How financially stable are the insurance companies you represent?

 All our carriers are admitted and backed by the California Insurance Guarantee Association (CIGA) up to $500,000 for every policy they write!
 The CEA is not an admitted carrier in the State of California and therefore is not backed by CIGA.
 Meaning, they will not have to pay their claims as promised if they become insolvent.

 Will my swimming pool be covered under an earthquake policy?

-The Carriers we partner with offer the following for Pool Coverage: Aegis and Universal offer up to $25,000, Palomar offers up to $50,000, ICat offers up to $100,000 (depending on policy type), and QBE includes Pool Coverage in their Other Structures Limit with no Sub-Limit!
+The Carriers we partner with offer the following for Pool Coverage: Aegis offers up to $25,000, Palomar, GeoVera, and Catalytic Risk Managers offer up to $50,000, and QBE includes Pool Coverage in their Other Structures Limit with no Sub-Limit!
 The CEA does not offer any coverage for swimming pools, spas, or hot tubs.